alternatif-omg/K3s-Restore-Drill/README.md

 - Application-health, image-registry, network, and database recovery.
 - Replacing the official K3s restore implementation.

-K3s performs the actual etcd restore and checksum work.
-This project orchestrates a guarded drill around it.
+K3s performs the etcd restore.
+This project orchestrates the guarded drill and computes the local-path payload checksum.

 ## Security boundary